intel-iot-devkit/how-to-code-samples/close-call-reporter/javascript/README.md

 ## Introduction

-This close-call fleet driving reporter application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This close call fleet driving reporter application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
 - Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.<br>